stephane/libmodbus/docs/modbus_receive.md

 ## Description

 The *modbus_receive()* function shall receive an indication request from the socket of the context `ctx`.
-This function is used by Modbus slave/server to receive and analyze indication request sent by the masters/clients.
+This function is used by a Modbus slave/server to receive and analyze indication request sent by the masters/clients.

 If you need to use another socket or file descriptor than the one defined in the